clinfo/SLGCN_cancer_prognosis/README.md

 * CANCER_TYPE (true/false): True will include the Cancer Type features in the Sample Features.

-* GRAPH_DATA_FILE: Source for the Reactome dataset.
+* GRAPH_DATA_FILE: Source for the Pathway Commons dataset.
 * ENSEMBLE_TO_HGNC_DATA_FILE: Ensembl to HGNC dictionary file.
 * VERTICES_DIC: file to save the vertices integer encoding dictionary.
 * RELATIONSHIPS_DIC: file to save the edges integer encoding dictionary.